Open-S2/s2json/README.md

 * Properties data is clearly defined on how it can be shaped.
 * 🧊 Support for 3D geometries.
+* 🏷️ Support for metadata.
 * ♏ Support for M-Values for each geometry point.
+* 📦 Support for bounding boxes
+* 🔨 Tools for converting between GeoJSON, S2JSON, and quad-tree Tile structures
 * 🪩 Support for `S2Feature` and `S2FeatureCollection` types based upon the S2 Geometry *spherical projection*.
 * ♻️ Feature Properties & M-Values are defined in scope to ensure they can be easily processed by lower level languages as structures, but also adds value to other projects down the line.
 * 🛑 GeoJSON no longer supports `GeometryCollection`.